NomosArtificial/agent-sim/README.md

 ### 2. Simulation Environment

-We have provided some examples in Simulation Examples.ipynb.
-This is where you can get creative!
+We have provided some examples in Simulation Examples.ipynb but this is where you can get creative!